 A few years later, investment is made in the Mühlacker site to ensure the continued production of tiles there.
 In 1970, the first enamelling/rapid firing furnaces go into operation in order to increase throughput.

-One of the most important materials innovations in subsequent years entails the marriage of the building materials concrete and plastic: in 1979, Steuler's BEKAPLAST® thermoplastic lining takes the market by storm.
+One of the most important materials innovations in subsequent years entails the marriage of the building materials concrete and plastic: in 1970, Steuler's BEKAPLAST thermoplastic lining takes the market by storm.
 The polyurethane liquid film Oxydur UP 82 goes into production in the same year.

 But that's not the end of the story when it comes to new developments and innovative materials.
-Over the following years, among other innovations, Steuler patents self-supporting ceramic dome grids for reaction towers (1975), constructs SCR catalysts (1982) and develops honeycomb bundles for electrostatic precipitators (1982) as well as refractory chrome corundum bricks for hazardous waste incineration plants (1985).
+Over the following years, among other innovations, Steuler patents self-supporting ceramic dome grids for reaction towers (1975), constructs SCR catalysts (1981) and develops honeycomb bundles for electrostatic precipitators (1982) as well as refractory chrome corundum bricks for hazardous waste incineration plants (1985).
 In 1987, Steuler Anlagenbau engineers develop pioneering membrane technology for wastewater-free pickling plants, followed in 1990 by BIMSchV-compliant wastewater-free flue gas scrubbers (BIMSchV = German Emission Control Ordinance).
 Since 1999, the business unit Steuler Anlagenbau operates as independent company.

 Meanwhile, a lot has also happened at the tile production factory in Mühlacker: the use of innovative laser technology allows holes to be cut in tiles in order to incorporate decorative elements of all kinds - a worldwide first!